waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

     This "gps2wkt.perl" script, does not perform any error checking, it is your responsibility to check for the correct input for this script.
 This is why I called both Perl scripts "dirty".

-6) See the result in QGIS using ESRI shapefiles produced from prevoius steps:
+6) See the result in QGIS using ESRI shapefiles produced from previous steps:
     - start new project in QGIS, then drag and drop the bbox shapefile (tatShea_bbox.shp) into window: [see image](images/seeBbox1.png)
     - bounding box is filled by solid color (default), we change the Fill color to "Transparent" by right-clicking over tatShea_Bbox layer in the Layer pan: [see image](images/seeBbox2.png)